Chalus, Iran: History

 In the past and under Arabic influence, Chalus was called "Salus" or "Shalus".
 It has a long history of rebellions and clashes with regional rulers or occupying foreign forces.
 Chalus used to have a large silk factory that was active from 1936 to 1958, and exported fabrics and other silk products to different countries.

 Chalus is part of the Kelarestaq area of Ruyan (Tabaristan).
 Ruyan was an ancient land in the west of Mazandaran province during the Baduspanids era.
 This land includes Kojur, Kelarestaq and Tonekabon.
 The city of Kojur was the centre of the land of the Ruyans.
 Ruyan has always been part of the Tabaristan, nowadays called Mazandaran province.
 The Ruyan was also called the Rostamdār, Ostandār, and Rostamdele.

 Demographics

 Language

-The people residing in Chalus speak the western dialect of Mazanderani language.
-In the west of Chalus, the Kalarestaqi dialect is spoken, and in the east of chalus, people speak in Kojuri dialect.
+The people residing in Chalus speak the western dialect of Mazandarani.
+In the west of Chalus, the Kalarestaqi dialect is spoken, and in the east of Chalus, people speak in the Kojuri dialect.

-Mazandarani people have a background in Tabari ethnicity and speak Mazandarni.
-Their origin goes back to Tapuri people.
-So their land was called Tapuria, the land of Tapuris.
+Mazandarani people have a background in Tabari ethnicity and speak Mazandarani.
+Their origin goes back to the Tapuri people.
+Their land was called Tapuria, the land of Tapuris.
 Tapuris were made to migrate to the south coast of the Caspian Sea during the Achaemenid dynasty.

-The native people of Sari, shahi, babol, Amol, Nowshahr, Chalus, and Tonekabon are Mazandarani people and speak the Mazandarani language.
+The native people of Sari, Babol, Amol, Nowshahr, Chalus, and Tonekabon are Mazandarani people and speak Mazandarani.

-The eastern Mazani is spoken in the entire valley of the Čālūs river, though some Kurdish tribes were established in the yeylāq of Kojūr and Kalārdašt in the Qajar period.
+Eastern Mazani is spoken in the entire valley of the Chalus River, though some Kurdish tribes were established in the villages of Kojur and Kelardasht during the Qajar period.